DongDongSunny/tron-docker-main/tools/trond/docs/trond_node_env.md

 The following files are required:

-	- Database directory: ./output-directory (if not exists, will create it)
 	- Configuration file(by default, these exist in the current repository directory) main network: ./conf/main_net_config.conf nile network: ./conf/nile_net_config.conf